jpniederer/Dev-eryday/_drafts/2017-10-22-Weekly-Update-October-15-21.markdown

 ---
 At the start of the week I didn't feel like jumping directly into the [MobileFlashcards][mf] application.
 So rather than getting back into the swing of the project, I rewatched all of the course content from the [React Nanodegree's][rnd] React Native section.
 It was nice going back over all of the material.
 Going over the material for a second time was really helful.
 The videos over styling were especially strong.
 React Native's specific flavor of Flexbox is full of little details that require deeper review.

+Once the course review was complete, it was time to get back into the MobileFlashcards project.
+All the review helped out and made progressing on the project a lot quicker.
+One thing that made an impact was knowing what was needed for the project while watching the course material.
+Anytime I saw something that would be useful within the project I made a little note.
+Beyond that, the React Native workflow is pretty cool.
+I have development environments set up in both macOS and Windows.
+My macOS environment has an iOS emulator and the Windows one relies on an Android emulator.
+It's nice to have both platforms covered.

 Finished
 --------
 **Pluralsight Course(s):** [Rapid ES6 Training][es6]